Topological classes of thermodynamics of the rotating charged AdS black holes in gauged supergravities: Introduction

-In this paper, we will explore the effect of the number of charge parameters on the topological number of rotating AdS black holes in four-dimensional gauged supergravity theory and the effect of the number of rotation parameters on the topological number of charged AdS black holes in five-dimensional gauged supergravity theory.
+In this paper, we will explore the effect of the number of charge parameters on the topological number of rotating AdS black holes in four- and five-dimensional gauged supergravity theory and the effect of the number of rotation parameters on the topological number of charged AdS black holes in five-dimensional gauged supergravity theory.
 We show that the topological numbers of the five-dimensional rotating AdS black holes are significantly influenced by the number of rotation parameters.
-In addition, we demonstrate that the topological numbers of the four- and five-dimensional rotating AdS black holes are oblivious to the number of electric charge parameters.
+Moreover, we show that the topological numbers of four- and five-dimensional rotating AdS black holes do not depend on the number of electric charge parameters.

 The rest of this paper is organized as follows.
-In Sec. \ref{II}, we give a brief introduction to the thermodynamical topological approach proposed in Ref. \cite{PRL129-191101}.
-In Sec. \ref{III}, we study the topological numbers of four-dimensional rotating pairwise-equal four-charge AdS black holes in gauged supergravity theory \cite{NPB717-246} by considering the two-, and four-charge cases, respectively.
+In Sec. \ref{II}, we give a brief introduction to the thermodynamic topological approach proposed in Ref. \cite{PRL129-191101}.
+In Sec. \ref{III}, we study the topological numbers of four-dimensional rotating pairwise-equal four-charge AdS black holes in gauged supergravity theory \cite{NPB717-246} for two different combinations of electric charge parameters, respectively.
 In Sec. \ref{IV}, we investigate the topological numbers of five-dimensional rotating charged AdS black holes in minimal gauged supergravity theory \cite{PRL95-161301} by considering the singly-, and double-rotating cases, respectively.
+Furthermore, to facilitate the comparison of the effect of the charge parameter on the topological number, we also discuss the topological number of the five-dimensional double-rotating Kerr-AdS black hole.
 This paper ends with conclusions in Sec. \ref{V}.